2025 Noob Guide

 There are big recycling/compost/trash containers on site between Hanley and the TP Bathrooms.
 Please practice a “Leave No Trace” policy.
 Our good friends at Whiskey Pond, (2019 Hippie Jerry Campsite Challenge Winners) put together an incredible writeup on sustainable Festivation here.
 More Sustainable/LNT information here.
 Whiskey Pond, Camp Tribute, and Camp Trailer Smash will be hosting a number of Terracycle bins for hard to recycle materials, likely including batteries, earplugs, bottle caps, corks, snack/bar wrappers and more.
 Look for details on the corner by the waterfall and also on @whiskeypondlnt on Instagram.

-Please be respectful of roped off areas (green “Planet Bluegrass” boundary tape), especially the revegetation zones, and instructional signs.
-Planet Bluegrass works closely with the Telluride Open Space Commission to prevent and mitigate the festival’s impacts on the preserve.
+Please be respectful of roped off areas (green “Planet Bluegrass” boundary tape), especially the revegetation zones, and instructional signs, and do not fasten items to trees within Bear Creek/Zone 1.
+Planet Bluegrass and several of us Festivarians work closely with the Telluride Open Space Commission to prevent and mitigate the festival’s impacts on the preserve.
 Respecting this effort allows us the privilege of camping in this beautiful area which represents the soul of the Festival’s culture to many.

 Pre Fest Events:

-The real fun begins.
 Various pre-fest shenanigans occur from Saturday before Fest through the end of everything.
 Count on being rather entertained.
-Things like the Goddess Walk, Rumballs, Crunchy Frogs, Crawfish Boil, RaM Shenanigans, AhMen for Ramen, Wings & Strings, Town Park Concerts, Picking Circles, Tropical Tuesday, Barbosa BBQ, Bloody Marys/Mimosas, Beer Tasting by the waterfall, etc. All are welcome to these announced events!
+Things like the Goddess Walk, Rumballs, Crunchy Frogs, Crawfish Boil, RaM Shenanigans, AhMen for Ramen, Wings & Strings, Town Park Concerts, Dance Party Power Hour, Picking Circles, Tropical Tuesday, Barbosa BBQ, Bloody Marys/Mimosas, Tot Shots, Beer Tasting by the waterfall, etc. All are welcome to these announced events!
 Your fellow Festivarians provide these things out of their own pockets to support the entire experience so please contribute with your time, money, and/or in-kind donations to help keep these traditions alive!

 Calendar of scheduled Town Park Events, Main Stage, Nightgrass, and Workshops (as announced)